missing-user/DWL5500XY-Python/README.md

 ```python
 sc.read_response() # Blocking function, sensor returns measurements at a rate of 10Hz
 ```
+# Re-Calibration
+Connect to the sensor as usual, then call `sc.calibration()` and follow the instructions from the terminal.
 > [!CAUTION]
 > ***Calling the calibration function will overwrite the factory settings!***
 >